jmalensen/appflight/README.md

 17- Type `./develop.sh artisan migrate` to migrate the default Laravel tables `./develop.sh artisan migrate:fresh` to drop all tables and do all migrations again

+18- Populate the flights database with this seeder `./develop.sh artisan db:seed --class=FlightSeeder`